Browse by Medical Category

 Dr. Hirsch has a medical degree from the University of Pennsylvania School of Medicine.
-He completed an internship in medicine at Pennsylvania Hospital; a residency/fellowship in radiology/neuroradiology at the Hospital of the University of Pennsylvania; and a fellowship in interventional neuroradiology at Lahey Medical Center's Neurovascular Center in Boston.
+He completed an internship in medicine at Pennsylvania Hospital; a residency/fellowship in radiology/neuroradiology at the Hospital of the University of Pennsylvania; and a fellowship in interventional neuroradiology at Lahey Medical Center's Neurovascular Center.

 Nucleoplasty, a minimally invasive, image-guided treatment performed by Dr. Joshua Hirsch at Massachusetts General Hospital Imaging brought relief to a local woman suffering from herniated disc pain.